About this Program

 Coursework for the major will depend upon the degree program.
 Courses for each program are listed below under Critical Tracking and Model Semester Plan.

-The Bachelor of Arts in geography is best suited for students interested in careers in urban and regional planning, business geography, medical geography, and geographic education, or for students who want a broad overview of the discipline with a focus on human geography.
+Best suited for students interested in careers in urban and regional planning, business geography, medical geography, and geographic education, or for students who want a broad overview of the discipline with a focus on human geography.

-The Bachelor of Arts in environmental geosciences is a joint program between the Department of Geography and the Department of Geological Sciences and is intended for students interested in land and water aspects of the environment.
+A joint program between the Department of Geography and the Department of Geological Sciences and is intended for students interested in land and water aspects of the environment.
 The degree focuses on human impacts, water and mineral resource exploitation and management, disasters, environmental planning, earth science education, or environmental law.

-The Bachelor of Science in geography is best suited for someone who wishes to pursue a career in environmental consulting or graduate work in physical geography or related natural sciences, including atmospheric science, geosciences, hydrologic sciences, or meteorology.
+Best suited for someone who wishes to pursue a career in environmental consulting or graduate work in physical geography or related natural sciences, including atmospheric science, geosciences, hydrologic sciences, or meteorology.

-The Bachelor of Arts in medical geography in global health is intended for students interested in social and cultural aspects of medical geography and global health and disease issues.
+Intended for students interested in social and cultural aspects of medical geography and global health and disease issues.
 The degree focuses on human impacts, cultural and social aspects of health and disease, and public health planning and management.

-The Bachelor of Science in medical geography in global health is best suited for someone who wishes to pursue a career in public or animal health or disease management or graduate work in medical geography, public health or related natural sciences, including ecology, biology, or epidemiology/public health.
+Best suited for someone who wishes to pursue a career in public or animal health or disease management or graduate work in medical geography, public health or related natural sciences, including ecology, biology, or epidemiology/public health.
 This specialization offers the flexibility for students to prepare for admission to health professions programs.

 A major in geography enables students to know the earth’s physical environment, to learn social, cultural and economic concepts from spatial and regional perspectives, and to understand the relationship between environment and society.
 Students will learn how geographic techniques, skills and concepts are applied in the subfields of geography.
 Computer-based lab assignments teach students how to analyze geographic information and to apply an interpretation of data toward problem solving or modeling.
 They will be able to interpret and to effectively communicate information spatially, graphically and/or with statistics.